 State 4 is reached only if the mitochondrial preparation is intact and well-coupled.
 Depletion of ADP by phosphorylation to ATP leads to a decline in oxygen consumption in the transition from State 3 to State 4.
-Under these conditions, a maximum protonmotive force and high ATP/ADP ratio are maintained.
+Under these conditions, a maximum protonmotive force and high ATP/ADP ratio are maintained, and the "P/O2 ratio can be calculated.
 State 4 respiration reflects intrinsic proton leak and contaminating ATP hydrolysis activity.
-Oxygen consumption in State 4 is an overestimation of LEAK respiration if the intrinsic ATP hydrolysis activity recycles some ATP to ADP, J{NP} , which stimulates respiration coupled to phosphorylation, J{NP} >0.
-This can be tested by inhibition of the phosphorylation system using oligomycin, ensuring that J{NP} =0.
+Oxygen consumption in State 4 is an overestimation of LEAK respiration if the intrinsic ATP hydrolysis activity recycles some ATP to ADP, $J{\text{scP}}$ , which stimulates respiration coupled to phosphorylation, $J{\text{scP}}$ >0.
+This can be tested by inhibition of the phosphorylation system using oligomycin, ensuring that $J{\text{scP}}$ =0 (State 4o).
+Alternatively, sequential ADP titrations re-establish State 3, followed by State 3 to State 4 transitions while sufficient oxygen is available.
+However, anoxia may be reached before exhaustion of ADP (State 5).

-State 5 is a state obtained after exhaustion of oxygen in a closed respirometric chamber.
+State 5 is the state after exhaustion of oxygen in a closed respirometric chamber.
 Diffusion of oxygen from the surroundings into the aqueous solution may be a confounding factor preventing complete anoxia (Gnaiger 2001).